BradleyCulley/bradleyculley.github.io/_posts/2024-01-25-the-mirror.md

 <p>
     The mirror, atop the pole, stood about 3 feet above the grass and was about 20 feet from the stuccoed wall of the back of the home.
     Twice a year, at the vernal and autumnal equinoxes, the sun was positioned in the sky such that its rays struck the center of the mirror.
-    When that happened, the mirror focused the light into a small glass porthole of sorts that was embedded into the back wall of the home.
+    When that happened, the mirror focused the light into a small glass porthole of sorts that was embedded in the back wall of the home.
 </p>

 <p>